The Powerhouse Journey

 About the Author

-JEYAKARAN EMMANUEL is founding pastor of Powerhouse Church in Chennai, Tamil Nadu, India.
+JEYAKARAN is founding pastor of Powerhouse Church in Chennai, Tamil Nadu, India.
 He also serves as South India Coordinator for Asian Access India.
 He, his wife Kavitha, and their daughter Abigail Ritika live in Chennai.

 Watch Jeyakaran’s related video clips: